junxit/us-congress-bills-110/metadata.md

 - 2008-07-15 — Ms. Lofgren, Zoe moved to suspend the rules and pass the bill.
 - 2008-07-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6535)
 - 2008-07-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6535)
+- 2008-07-16 — Received in the Senate and Read twice and referred to the Committee on Rules and Administration.
+- 2008-10-02 — Cleared for White House.
+- 2008-10-02 — Message on Senate action sent to the House.
+- 2008-10-02 — Passed Senate without amendment by Unanimous Consent.
+- 2008-10-02 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-10-02 — Senate Committee on Rules and Administration discharged by Unanimous Consent. (consideration: CR S10405)
+- 2008-10-02 — Senate Committee on Rules and Administration discharged by Unanimous Consent.(consideration: CR S10405)